gestpay/node-gestpay-iframe/README.md

-# node-gestpay-starter
+# node-gestpay-iframe

-In this project you'll see an example e-commerce that will pay through Gestpay Starter solution.
+In this project you'll see an example e-commerce that will pay through Gestpay iFrame solution.

 ## Prerequisites